This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Now, proofreaders collaborate directly with authors and mark up documents on-screen using Track Changes in Microsoft Word or the Suggesting feature in Google Docs.

-However, let’s briefly review the roles of proofreaders and copy editors in traditional publishing since that’s how it all started.
+However, since traditional publishing is where it all started, let’s briefly review the roles of proofreaders and copy editors.

 Traditional Proofreading and Copyediting